-The Group recognised a net realised loss arising from interest rate swaps of \$1.5 million (2020: \$2.0 million) as a result of market interest rates closing lower than the average interest rate hedged.
-The total realised loss represents the effective portion of hedges which have been recognised in finance expense.
+The Group recognised a net gain on interest rate swaps of \$5.3 million (2021: loss of \$1.5 million) as a result of market interest rates (i.e. floating rates) closing lower than the fixed interest rates hedged on the fixed-to-floating interest rate swaps.
+The net gain represents the effective portion of hedges which have been recognised in finance expense.